 No one knows exactly what causes chilblains.
 They may be an abnormal reaction of your body to cold exposure followed by rewarming.
 Rewarming of cold skin can cause small blood vessels under the skin to expand more quickly than nearby larger blood vessels can handle.
 This results in a bottleneck effect and the blood leaking into nearby tissues.

 Factors that may increase your risk of chilblains include:

 - Clothing that is tight or exposes skin to the cold.
 Wearing tight-fitting clothing and shoes in cold, damp weather may make you more susceptible to chilblains.
 And skin that's exposed to cold, damp conditions is more likely to develop chilblains.

-- Your sex and weight.
-Women are more likely to get chilblains than are children and males.
-Also, people who weigh about 20 percent less than is expected for their height have an increased risk of chilblains.
+- Being underweight.
+People who weigh about 20 percent less than is expected for their height have an increased risk of chilblains.

 - Environment and season.
 Chilblains are less likely in colder and drier areas because the living conditions and clothing used in these areas are more protective against cold.
 Your risk of chilblains is higher if you live in an area with high humidity and cold, but not freezing, temperatures.
 They are more common from November to April.

 - Having poor circulation.
 People with poor circulation tend to be more sensitive to changes in temperature, making them more susceptible to chilblains.

 - Having Raynaud's disease.
 People with Raynaud's disease are more susceptible to chilblains.
 Either condition can result in sores, but Raynaud's causes different types of color changes on the skin.

 - Having an autoimmune disorder.
 Lupus — an autoimmune connective tissue disease — is the most common autoimmune disorder associated with chilblains.